 When shopping for energy-efficient hardware, there are two energy certifications that you should look for: Energy Star and 80 Plus.

 Specific hardware certifications

 Make sure your new server has the Energy Star label.
-Servers with this label are certified to consume 30% less power than noncertified models.
+Servers with this label consume 35% less power on average than noncertified models.
 Certified by the Environmental Protection Agency, Energy Star criteria cover power management features, real-time power measurement and lower consumption during active and idle operations.

 This article is part of

-These certification levels signify what percentage of the PSU's power levels are efficient and its specific power factor; a power factor signifies the ratio of incoming PSU power to outgoing PSU power.
+These certification levels signify what percentage of the PSU's power levels are efficient and its specific power factor, which signifies the ratio of incoming PSU power to outgoing PSU power.
 To achieve higher-level 80 Plus certifications, PSUs must deliver increasing levels of efficiency over time.

 Tools to test server energy consumption